Excited to upload your own custom stickers for your server? Here's how to upload and manage custom stickers for your server!

-Your server can begin uploading custom stickers once the server has reached Boosting Levels 1, 2, or 3!
+As a default, all servers have 5 custom stickers slots for free.
+Your server can upload more custom stickers once the server has reached Boosting Levels 1, 2, or 3!
 Depending on what Boost level your server has reached will determine how many custom stickers you can upload.

 - Level 2: +15 custom sticker slots (30 total)